MouadMalhoud/mouadmalhoud/README.md

 ⚽️ Outside of the tech field, I do like to workout, especially calisthenics.
 I also enjoy watching football and esports.
 🎮 Video games took a big part of my life.
 They indirectly help choose this path of life.
 🌐 I like to follow the news and the cryptocurrency market.
-🔎 Currently willing to learn more about cloud and mobile development (Flutter - Kotlin - Swift)
+🔎 Currently willing to learn more about everything, still choosing a path :)

 📫 Connect with me: